 Open the program and open the WAV file of your lead vocal.
 Use the File Open command.
 Now import the two harmony vocals into the session using the File Import command.

-The first thing I do is select the lead vocal and tune it to about 90% on both pitch centre and drift.
+The first thing I do is select the lead vocal and tune it to about 90% on both pitch center and drift.

 I would then listen carefully to the entire track and make individual adjustments as necessary.
 I do this by simply picking up a blob and moving to the pitch I want.